 Farhat Hasan is professor of medieval and early modern South Asia at the Department of History, University of Delhi (New Delhi, India).
 He works on state-society relations, and is particularly interested in the study of the intersections between regimes of power and perceptions of disease and health.
 He has worked on social perceptions of the body and the notions of health and disease in medical and didactic texts.
 He is currently working on the preventive practices in South Asia during the medieval and early modern period and the extent to which they shaped the public health policies in colonial India.

 Dr. Mukhtar Ahmed is an Assistant Professor at Department of Persian, University of Delhi (New Delhi, India).
 His scholarly work encompasses the study of Modern Persian Literature and development of Comparative literature in Iran.
 His research interest lies in studying Persianate societies and present engagements involve study of Indo-Persian literature, especially Persian historiography in Awadh during the later Mughals.

 Sarah May is completing their Masters in Research Training at Monash University, Naarm/ Melbourne, Australia.
-Their research explores transnational disaster relief from Chinese-Australians to support victims of the North China Famine in the late 19th century.
-They are interested in disaster, identity, and diaspora.
+Their thesis engages with Chinese Australian history of the late 19th century.
 They function as the project coordinator for this team.